nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/Dance of Seraphs/👼 Dashboard.md

 	link(file.path, name) AS "Name",
 	Pronouns AS "Pronouns",
 	embed(Art) AS "Art"
-from "10 🧙 Player Campaigns/👼 Dance of Seraphs/Players"
+from "10 🧙 Player Campaigns/Dance of Seraphs/Players"
 WHERE contains(NoteIcon, "Player")
 SORT file.name
 ```